hpcleuven/VscDocumentation/source/software/r_devtools.rst

 R module or with RStudio Server, you can use the devtools that is included in the module.
 The following steps assume that you already have a standard R library located in your ``$VSC_DATA/R`` directory.
-If you have not yet set up your R library, first set up your :ref:`R library<r-package-management>`.
+If you have not yet set up your R library, first set up your :ref:`R library<r_package_management>`.

 Using the module devtools to install R packages
 -----------------------------------------------